 If you are a Michigan employer you should have heard about the new sick time laws passed by the Michigan Legislature on Sept 5.
 2018.
-On this date, Michigan became the 11th state to adopt mandatory sick leave for employees.
+On this date, Michigan became the 11th state to adopt mandatory sick leave for employees, also known as the Paid Medical Leave Act (PMLA).

 What does this mean for your business?
 Here we will explain what the law is how it affects your business and what you need to do to stay legal.

-This act officially becomes effective on March 9, 2019.
+This act officially became effective on March 29, 2019.

 Employers Must Give Sick Time Off